dhis2/wow-backend/guides/code-guide.md

 * a `get` store or service method should never return `null`, but throw an exception if no result exists
 * a `find` store or service method should return an `Optional<X>` if no result exists
 * use `of` and `copyOf` for factory methods where suitable, e.g. `UID.of`

+## High Level Code Organisation
+* keep controller code minimal and about presentation concerns
+* use non-persisted "simple to construct" types as (service) inputs
+* do not mutate method inputs, create new immutable values or accept references and load the mutated object internally
+* make inputs either be data or state, never both
+* keep state internal as much as possible
+* services fail with `org.hisp.dhis.feedback.*` exceptions
+* use `ErrorCode`s to specify details of an exception